eric99ying/CS170-Bus-Problem/README.md

 # Bus Problem Solver
 Eric, Charles, Charlie

 This algorithm aims to solve the following NP hard problem.
+The solver scored in the 85th percentile out of all 331 submitted solvers, preserving 0.45

 You are a tired, overworked teacher who has spent the last week organizing a field trip for your entire middle school.
 The night before the trip, you